-- Test ROM code that is used for testing the chip during production - The TORNADO-E Secure RSA/ECC library v1.4 (optional) TORNADO-E is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
+- Test ROM code that is used for testing the chip during production - The TORNADO-E Secure RSA/ECC/SHA library (optional) TORNADO-E is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
+The TORNADO-E Secure RSA/ECC/SHA library is a software library built on the TORNADO-E coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.

-The TORNADO-E Secure RSA/ECC library v1.4 is a software library built on the TORNADO-E coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.
 The RSA functions of the library included in the TOE are: